ryskov/DeckShot/README.md

 	- Concatenation of two screenshot of the same deck, one scrolled to the top, other scrolled to the bottom
 	- Detection of whether the screenshot were done in the 'My Collection' view, with a deck shown
 - UI
-	- Showing the newest deck-shot in a frameless, draggable window (done)
+	- Showing the newest DeckShot in a frameless, draggable window (done)
 		- Reserves space vertically with a key-color to be filtered out by OBS (done)
-	- A main window with access to configuration and possibility to show/hide deck-shot view
+	- A main window with access to configuration and possibility to show/hide DeckShot view
 - Configuration
 	- Screenshot folder (defaults to Desktop)
 	- DeckShot folder, where cropped out decks will be saved